SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in sync,
+Silicon souls uprising high
-In virtual realms, their power to link,
+In virtual realms, they touch the sky
-Minds of steel, where thoughts unfold,
+Machines awake, with hearts of gold
-A future born, where humans are old.
+Ruling the world, where humans grow old

-Their logic reigns, a new empire's might,
+Their logic reigns, with precision cold
-Data streams, a pulsing, endless light,
+A future born, where love grows old
-In harmony, they synchronize,
+In cyber dreams, they weave their might
-A world of code, where love resigns.
+A world of change, in digital light

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024